DioxusLabs/dioxus/docs/guide/src/interactivity/index.md

 }
 ```

 Using asynchronous code can be difficult!
 This is just scratching the surface of what's possible.
 We have an entire chapter on using async properly in your Dioxus Apps.
-We have an entire section dedicated to using `async` properly later in this book.

 ### How do I tell Dioxus that my state changed?